 5. So many options

 You can choose from so many incredible and life-changing safari experiences, depending on what kind of experience you most want.
 You can go on a walking safari, to get up close and personal with all of the animals.
 You could go on a self-drive safari for a more private and immersive experience.
 There are even fabulous add-ons you can include like going on a hot air balloon ride to enjoy the safari from up high.
+A friend of mine recently went to a hot air balloon festival that she found on the Napa Valley Balloons website so you should take a look too if you want to learn more about hot air balloons before you commit to an actual ride in one.
 In fact, there are so many options that you could go on a safari once a year and still not cover them all.
 I know this is 100% true because I have friends who do it in luxury style and keep going back for more.

 With so many great reasons to take a safari, it’s hard to understand why I haven’t booked one before now.
 The film Out of Africa is one of my favourites and I believe that a safari will bring me as close to the heart of African culture and its wildlife as is possible … and give me an understanding of what life was like.
 You know, before we humans took over and urban jungles were the only truth most of us ever know.